 How To Fix The RPM Series No Atomizer Warning

-Before throwing out your coil, follow these few steps and put them into action.
+Before throwing out your coil and buying new SMOK Nord Replacement Coils, follow these few steps and put them into action.
 The connection issue you are having could be a simple fix that won’t cost you anything out of pocket.
 Remember, anytime you have the “no atomizer” warning or “pod detached” warning, it is likely a connection issue that you will need to diagnose and fix.

 Step 1: Start by removing the pod from the device.